awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 1. Press Enter\.

 The command downloads and installs SSM Agent onto the server or VM in your hybrid environment\.
 The command stops SSM Agent, and then registers the server or VM with the SSM service\.
 The server or VM is now a managed instance\.
-Amazon EC2 instances configured for Systems Manager are also managed instances\.
-In the Amazon EC2 console, however, your on\-premises instances are distinguished from Amazon EC2 instances with the prefix "mi\-"\.
+EC2 instances configured for Systems Manager are also managed instances\.
+In the Systems Manager console, however, your on\-premises instances are distinguished from EC2 instances with the prefix "mi\-"\.

 **Note**
 You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API action from either the AWS CLI or Tools for Windows PowerShell\.
 Here's an example CLI command: